rodneyshupe/Cookbook/Recipes/Salads/SweetAndTangyColeslaw.rst

 Directions
 ----------

-1. Combine 1/4 cup vinegar, oil, celery seed, and pepper in medium glass or metal bowl.
-Place bowl in freezer until vinegar mixture is well chilled, at least 15 minutes and up to 30 minutes.
+1. Combine 1/4 cup vinegar, oil, celery seed, and pepper in a medium glass or metal bowl.
+Chill in the freezer until the vinegar mixture is well chilled, at least 15 minutes and up to 30 minutes.
-2. While mixture chills, toss cabbage with 1/4 cup sugar and 1 teaspoon salt in large microwave-safe bowl.
-Cover with large plate and microwave on high power for 1 minute.
-Stir briefly, re-cover, and continue to microwave on high power until cabbage is partially wilted and has reduced in volume by one-third, 30 to 60 seconds longer.
+2. While the mixture chills, toss the cabbage with 1/4 cup sugar and 1 teaspoon salt in a large microwave-safe bowl.
+Cover with a large plate and microwave on high power for 1 minute.
+Stir briefly, re-cover, and continue to microwave on high power until the cabbage is partially wilted and reduced in volume by one-third, 30 to 60 seconds longer.
-3. Transfer cabbage to salad spinner and spin cabbage until excess water is removed, 10 to 20 seconds.
-Remove bowl from freezer, add cabbage, carrot, and parsley to cold vinegar mixture, and toss to combine.
-If desired, adjust flavour with sugar or vinegar.
-Season with salt to taste.
-Refrigerate until chilled, about 15 minutes.
-Toss again before serving.
+3. Transfer the cabbage to a salad spinner and spin until the excess water is removed, 10 to 20 seconds.
+Remove the bowl from the freezer, add the cabbage, carrot, and parsley to the cold vinegar mixture, and toss to combine.
+Adjust the flavour with sugar or vinegar if desired, then season with salt to taste.
+Refrigerate until chilled, about 15 minutes, and toss again before serving.

 Variations
 ----------